ConjurTech/slate/source/includes/rest/_orders.html.md

 When an order is executed, the funds required to fulfill the order is debited from the user's [confirmed balance](#balances) and will be locked up in their locked balance until the order is filled or cancelled.

+### Order Fees
+There are zero fees for maker orders and a small fee for taker orders, please refer to https://support.switcheo.network/en/articles/3686578-trading-fees for details.

+The exact fee that will be deducted for an order can be calculated by summing the `fee_asset_id` and `fee_amount` of every item in the `fills` array that is returned in the response of [create order](#post-create-order).
+If the fee is acceptable, [execute order](##post-execute-order) can be called to execute the order.
+Balances are not deducted until the `execute order` endpoint is called.

 ### The Order Model

 A breakdown of attributes in an order object returned from our API is described below.